statnmap/hugo-statnmap-theme/README.md

 thousand emails without incurring extra charges.
 Begin the setup by following the steps below:

-1. Enter your email address under ‘emailservice’ in contact/index.md file
+1. Enter your formspree endpoint with email address under ‘emailservice’ in contact/index.md file
-2. Upload the generated site to your server
+2. Fill the other `contactxx` fields in the frontmatter of the contact page
 3. Send a dummy email yourself to confirm your account
 4. Click the confirm link in the email from formspree.io
 5. You’re done.
 Happy mailing!